Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Conclusion

 \section{Conclusion}

-Certified robustness has been proposed as a defense against adversarial examples that can change model prediction through small input perturbations.
+Certified robustness has been proposed as a defense against adversarial examples.
 In this work we have shown that guarantees of several certification mechanisms do not hold in practice since they rely on real numbers that are approximated on modern computers.
 Hence, computation on floating-point numbers---used to represent real numbers---can overestimate certification guarantees due to rounding.
 We propose and evaluate a rounding search method that finds adversarial inputs on linear classifiers and verified neural networks within their certified radii---violating their certification guarantees.
 We propose rounded interval arithmetic as the mitigation, by accounting for the rounding errors involved in the computation of certification guarantees.
 We conclude that if certified robustness is to be used for security-critical applications, their guarantees and implementations need to account for limitations of modern computing architecture.